ZepMarAvelino/C_DataStructures/README.md

 Deletion of a node that has children will cause its children to be shifted up.
 The default node to be shifted up is the right child.
 This will be iteratively done until a leaf is reached.

 A function to print the tree is available.
 It will print if it is a left or right child, its index, the number of bytes it holds, and the location at which the node points to for the data.

+## Future modifications

+ - Heap
+ - Graph
+ - Hash Map
+ - **Callback Functions for the remove/delete functions of all data structures**